 IPBA Journal Call for Articles

-The Publications Committee is seeking articles for two upcoming issues of the IPBA Journal:
+The IPBA Publications Committee is seeking articles for the September 2026 issue with the theme:

 Key topics of interest include, but are not limited to: